A while back I wrote a post explaining why I believe Microsoft’s Windows Update procedure needs a lot of work.

 4 – Updates should be thoroughly tested and vetted on as many test machines as possible before they’re released to the general public.

-Since there are literally almost a billion devices running Windows 10, testing updates on just a few thousand machines just doesn’t cut it.
+Since there are currently more than 1.6 billion devices running Windows, testing updates on just a relatively few machines just doesn’t cut it in my humble opinion.

 One easy way to increase that number substantially would be to pay people a cash payment in exchange for their assistance.
 And it would be money well spent considering how much bug-free update releases would increase customer satisfaction and loyalty.